TheeKingZa/alx-higher_level_programming/0x00-python-hello_world/README.md

 * [What are indexing and slicing in Python](#what-are-indexing-and-slicing-in-python)?
 * What is the official Python coding style and how to check your code with [pycodestyle](#pep8)?
 -------
-# Why Python programming is awesome
+# Why Python programming is awesome?
 	* Readable and Concise Code:
 		* Python emphasizes clean and readable code, making it easier to understand and maintain.
 Its syntax is designed to be intuitive and expressive, reducing the complexity of code.
 	* Wide Range of Applications: